XRPLF/xrpl-dev-portal/content/tutorial-escrow.md

 Save the condition and the fulfillment for later.
 Be sure to keep the fulfillment secret until you want to finish executing the held payment; anyone who knows the fulfillment can finish the escrow, releasing the held funds to their intended destination.

+### 2. Calculate release or cancel time

+A Conditional `Escrow` transaction must contain either a `CancelAfter` or `FinishAfter` field.
+The `CancelAfter` field lets the XRP revert to the sender if the condition is not fulfilled before the specified time.
+The `FinishAfter` field specifies a time before which the escrow cannot execute, even if someone sends the correct fulfillment.

+***TODO: confirm that this requirement isn't a doc bug.***

+**Warning:** If you use a UNIX time in the `CancelAfter` or `FinishAfter` field without converting to the equivalent Ripple time first, that sets the unlock time to an extra **30 years** in the future!

-### 2. Submit EscrowCreate transaction
+### 3. Submit EscrowCreate transaction

 [Sign and submit](reference-transaction-format.html#signing-and-submitting-transactions) an [EscrowCreate transaction][].
 Set the `Condition` field of the transaction to the time when the held payment should be released.
 Set the `Destination` to the recipient, which can be the same address as the sender.
+Include the `CancelAfter` or `FinishAfter` time you calculated in the previous step.

 {% include 'snippets/secret-key-warning.md' %}

     ***TODO: example of conditional escrowcreate***

+### 4. Close the ledger

+### 5. Confirm that the escrow was created

+Use the [`tx` command](reference-rippled.html#tx) with the transaction's identifying hash to check its final status.
+In particular, look for a `CreatedNode` in the transaction metadata to indicate that it created an [Escrow ledger object](reference-ledger-format.html#escrow).

+### 6. Submit EscrowFinish transaction

+[Sign and submit](reference-transaction-format.html#signing-and-submitting-transactions) an [EscrowCreate transaction][] to execute the release of the funds after the `FinishAfter` time has passed.
+Set the `Owner` field of the transaction to the `Account` address from the EscrowCreate transaction, and the `OfferSequence` to the `Sequence` number from the EscrowCreate transaction.Set the `Condition` and `Fulfillment` fields to the condition and fulfillment values, in hexadecimal, that you generated in step 1.

+**Note:** If you included a `FinishAfter` field in the EscrowCreate transaction, you cannot execute it before that time has passed, even if you provide the correct fulfillment for the Escrow's condition.
+The EscrowFinish transaction fails with the [result code](transactions.html#transaction-results) `tecNO_PERMISSION` if the previously-closed ledger's close time is before the `FinishAfter` time.

+{% include 'snippets/secret-key-warning.md' %}

+    $ rippled submit shqZZy2Rzs9ZqWTCQAdqc3bKgxnYq '{
+    >    "Account": "rf1BiGeXwwQoi8Z2ueFYTEXSwuJYfV2Jpn",
+    >    "TransactionType": "EscrowFinish",
+    >    "Owner": "rf1BiGeXwwQoi8Z2ueFYTEXSwuJYfV2Jpn",
+    >    "OfferSequence": 373
+    > }'

+Take note of the transaction's identifying `hash` value so you can easily check its final status when it is included in a validated ledger version.

+### 7. Close the ledger

+On the live network or the Ripple Test Net, you can wait 4-7 seconds for the ledger to close automatically.

+If you're running `rippled` in stand-alone mode, use the [`ledger_accept` command](reference-rippled.html#ledger-accept) to manually close the ledger:

+    $ rippled ledger_accept
+    Loading: "/home/mduo13/.config/ripple/rippled.cfg"
+    Connecting to 127.0.0.1:5005
+    {
+       "result" : {
+          "ledger_current_index" : 7,
+          "status" : "success"
+       }
+    }

+### 8. Confirm final result

+Use the [`tx` command](reference-rippled.html#tx) with the EscrowFinish transaction's identifying hash to check its final status.
+In particular, look in the transaction metadata for a `ModifiedNode` of type `AccountRoot` for the destination of the escrowed payment.
+The `FinalFields` of the object should reflect the increase in XRP in the `Balance` field.

 {% include 'snippets/tx-type-links.md' %}